rian39/notes/bergson_matter_memory.md

 ﻿{Bergson, 1988 #831}
 Bergson, H. 1988 Matter and memory, New York: Zone Books.

-everything seems to take place as if in this aggregate of images which I call the universe, nothing really new could happen except through the medium of certain particular images, the type of which is furnished me by my body 18
+everything seems to take place as if in this aggregate of images which I call the universe, nothing really new could happen except through the medium of certain particular images, the type of which is furnished me by my body 18 {#ensemble} {#images}

 my body,  an object destined to move other objects, is, then, a center of action; it cannot give birth to a representation.20

 The objects which surround my body reflect its possible action upon them

-I call matter the aggregate of images  and perception of matter these same images referred to the eventual action of one particular image, my body 22
+I call matter the aggregate of images  and perception of matter these same images referred to the eventual action of one particular image, my body 22 {#body} {#images}

 important discussion: perception is not about knowledge, but about action 28